nathess91/project-1/README.md

 Let's start out with something fun - **a game!**

-Everyone will get a chance to **be creative**, and work through some really **tough programming challenges** – since you've already gotten your feet wet with Tic Tac Toe and a Memory game, it's up to you to come up with a fun and interesting game to build.
+Everyone will get a chance to **be creative**, and work through some really **tough programming challenges** – since you've already gotten your feet wet with Tic Tac Toe and a Memory game, it's your turn to plan and implement a game from scratch.

 **You will be working individually for this project**, but we'll be guiding you as you get started.
 Show us what you've got!